nupurgrover/react-native-workshop/README.md

 [React Navigation docs](https://reactnavigation.org/docs/en/getting-started.html)

+## Running the app

+- open Expo in your phone and sign in to your account
+- in Terminal `expo login -u [username] -p [password]`

+Following this, when you run the dev app you'll see a link to it in your device's app

+- in Terminal `yarn start:rnd`.
+This starts the React Native Debugger app.
+- in Terminal `yarn start`.
+This starts expo.
+Press `?` to see commands you can run.
+- In your phone's expo app go to the Projects tab and you should see a link to open your dev app.
+- When the app's loaded, shake your phone to get to the menu.
+Enable Remote Debugging.
+The app should reload with content in React Native Debugger.

 ## Your Task

 Render a list of events with an image and event name title from the available props.